CircuitSpells/Notes/Kubernetes.md

 ### Dynamic Provisioning

 StorageClasses (sc) prevent the need to explicitly create pv's; when `volumeBindingMode: WaitForFirstConsumer` is defined on the sc, and when a pvc exists, if a pod is deployed that references the pvc, the corresponding pv will be spun up automatically.
+It also typically guarantees that the volume will be spun up in the same zone or region as the pod.

 StorageClass: